AqwamCreates/DataPredict/docs/WhyIDoNotLetTheAIsToFullyCodeDataPredict.md

 Do you want to know why DataPredict was overly verbose?

-During the first three months of development, I used the AI too excessively but never checked the correctness.
+During the first three months of DataPredict™'s development, I used the AI too excessively but never checked the correctness.
 I then get complaints that the library doesn't work.
 This is where I began doing first derivative by hand and realized how wrong the AI was...

 I then asked the AI to show steps.
 Somehow, the first derivatives kept changing whenever I regenerate the AI texts with the same prompt.